dgusoff/blog/email-sharepoint-group-from-flow/README.md

 ![alt text](https://raw.githubusercontent.com/dgusoff/blog/master/email-sharepoint-group-from-flow/pic3.png "Parse JSON")

 ## Build the recipients string
-A collection of recipients in a Flow Email action is represented by a semicolon list of email addresses.
+A collection of recipients in a Flow Email action is represented by a semicolon delimited list of email addresses.
 Since we now have an JSON array of objects containing these addresses, we now need to loop through the results and add the delimited email addresses into a string variable.

 First, let's create the variable and initialize it to an empty string: